swiftlang/swift-evolution/zzzz-nesting.md

 This proposal explicitly does not suggest to change the effect of access modifiers *inside* extensions (a method marked `private` in an extension will only be visible inside that extension).

-The meaning of access modifiers *on* nested extensions is the default to use for all of its members that aren't marked explicitely with a modifier.
+The meaning of access modifiers *on* nested extensions is the default to use for all of its entities that aren't marked explicitely with a modifier.

 ## Detailed design